top of page

 Do you restore vinyl, leather, or other soft wheels?

-Bob guarantees the surface finish for one year.
-It's important to know that as your wheel continues to age the original resins and compounds will also continue to react and change from the inside out.
-While Bob's process includes reinforced repairs to mitigate this as much as possible, he unfortunately can't stop the march of time on the rest of your wheel.
+We guarantee the surface finish for one year.
+It's important to know that as your wheel continues to age the original resins and compounds also continue to change from the inside out.
+Our process includes deeply reinforced repairs that replace damaged and compromised portions of your wheel and we use highly resilient materials that greatly mitigate the aging process, but nobody can fully stop the march of time.
+(Few manufacturers anticipated that these steering wheels would still be in use 50, 80, or even 100 years later.)

-You can help preserve your wheel--whether original or restored--by avoiding extreme heat or cold, extended periods of direct sunlight, or undue physical stresses (try not to lift yourself out of your car by using the wheel as a handle!).
+You can help preserve your wheel--whether original or restored--by avoiding extreme heat or cold, extended periods of direct sunlight, or undue physical stress (critically, don't lift yourself out of your car by using the wheel, and never, ever push an open vintage car--like a Morgan or MG--around the shop by the steering wheel--eventually you WILL break something).

 What is Bob's background?